Jaiharie2099/Pythonic_blockchain/README.md

 # Pythonic_blockchain
-Run either of them and you'll get a fairly good idea of what's happening :)
+Run either of them and you'll get a fairly good idea of what's happening, it's pretty straightforward :)